|FDA - Coronavirus Testing Basics|

 - Primary symptoms may include: fever or chills, cough, shortness of breath or difficulty breathing.

-- Other symptoms may include: fatigue (feeling tired), muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
+- Other symptoms may include: fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.

-- Work or reside in congregate living settings such as skilled nursing facilities, jails, or homeless shelters.
+- Workers in congregate living settings such as skilled nursing facilities, jails, or homeless shelters.

 Clearance from Isolation and Return to Work for Persons with Confirmed COVID-19 Infection